JackSzwergold/Writing/memories/Hanging Out in TriBeCa in the 1970s.md

 My dad was essentially laid off due to disability from having a heart attack in 1975.
 And he wasn’t in the Union long enough to actually around like hawks because this was the classic gritty NYC of the 1970s.
 Abe Beame’s shithole.
 The city I grew up in.
 A genuinely dangerous place.

 But I looked around and soaked in what I could.
 Like Dave’s Luncheonette on the corner.
 It looked so fancy and cool.
 But we never stopped in.
-We just swung onto Broadway and walked a few blocks down, up some dingy staircase.
+We just swung onto Broadway and walked a few blocks down, up some dingy staircase and only the darkened—but still lit—factory floor.
+Light streamed in from whatever windows were still there.

+I remember seeing rows upon rows of sewing machines.
+Nobody seemed to be there yet we walked in as if it were no issue.

+My dad shouted

 ***